ARCTraining/hpc-intro/_episodes/13-scheduler.md

 commands) that you want to run on the cluster is called a *job*, and the process of using a scheduler to run the job is called *batch job submission*.

-In this case, the job we want to run is just a shell script.
+In this case, the job we want to run is just a shell script to do a simple task.
 Let's create a demo shell script to run as a test.

 > ## Creating our test job
 >
-> Using your favourite text editor, create the following script and run it.
+> Using your favourite text editor (mine is `nano`), create the following script and run it.
 Does it run on the
 > cluster or just our login node?
 >
+> * How do we know?
+> * What does it do?
+>
 >```
 >#!/bin/bash
 >
+> #$ -l h_rt=00:05:00
 > echo 'This script is running on:'
 > hostname
 > sleep 120